Elizabeth A. Rubenstein

-Laney is currently working to gain her hours to obtain her LCSW degree in the next two years.
+Laney is currently working to gain her hours to obtain her LCSW degree in the next year.

 Mitchell Rubenstein was of Counsel at Tenaglia & Hunt, where he managed the firm’s Creditor’s Rights Practice Group in Maryland, D.C. and Virginia.
 He was the former president and managing partner of Mitchell Rubenstein & Associates, P.C., a multi-jurisdictional law firm.
 During his 36-year legal career, Mr. Rubenstein focused on retail and commercial legal collection, as well as criminal defense.
 Mr. Rubenstein’s criminal defense practice was publicized numerous times in national and local media outlets for his representation of professional athletes and well-known criminal defendants.
 Mr. Rubenstein is a former contract advisor for the National Football League Players Association (NFLPA) and legal commentator for various local television news organizations.
 In 2011, Mr. Rubenstein was appointed to the Attorney Grievance Commission for Maryland Peer Review Panel and is a former executive board member of the MD/DC Creditors Bar.

 With 25 years of experience in the marketing and non-profit fundraising arena Amy is a Special Education para-educator for the Montgomery County Public School system.
 She focuses on elementary school students with learning disabilities to improve reading and math skills.